uhuc-de/minecraft-vanilla-server-toolset/README.md

 Write to the crontab:

-	0 0 * * * /path/to/minecraftd.sh backup daily
+	0 0 * * * /path/to/minecraftd.default.sh backup daily

 ### render the overviewer

 If you want to have an updated overviewer map every 3 hours, write to the crontab:

-	0 */3 * * * /home/minecraft/bin/minecraftd.sh overviewer
+	0 */3 * * * /path/to/minecraftd.default.sh overviewer

 The html outcome is saved under overviewer/$instance/html.
-You can symlink it to your homepage or edit the minecraftd.sh function do_overviewer() to your need.
+You can symlink it to your homepage or edit the minecraftd-core.sh function do_overviewer() to your need.

 Usage: